lucypuppy/Vandalism/README.md

 # Vandalism

-Vandalism is a utility mod for Minecraft designed to work with the Fabric Mod Loader.
+Vandalism is a mod for Minecraft designed to train server administrators.